-13. The proposed project is well aligned with the Bank's CPS (FY2015-19), which emphasizes that the commercialization of agriculture is a key driver in overall poverty reduction.
-It is also in line with RGoB's 11th FYP, which remains committed to addressing issues related to gender equity, food security and nutrition, environmental sustainability, and good governance.
-The Bank has invested substantially in supporting the agriculture sector to enhance agricultural productivity through two projects, the Decentralized Rural Development Project (DRDP) and the Remote Rural Communities Development Project (RRCDP).
-There is now a need to scale up best practices and build on the gains made through these projects by adopting a more integrated and focused approach to Bhutan's agriculture sector that encompasses nutrition concerns and support for taking the next steps toward modernization, commercialization, and market development.
+13. The proposed project is well aligned with the World Bank's Country Partnership Strategy (CPS; FY2015-19), which emphasizes the commercialization of agriculture as a driver in overall poverty reduction.
+It is also in line with RGoB's 11th FYP, which is committed to addressing issues related to gender equity, food security and nutrition, environmental sustainability, and good governance.
+The World Bank has invested substantially in supporting the agriculture sector to enhance productivity through two projects: the Decentralized Rural

+Development Project (DRDP) and the Remote Rural Communities Development Project (RRCDP).
+There is now a need to scale up the best practices and build on the gains made through these projects by adopting a more integrated and focused approach to Bhutan's agriculture sector that encompasses nutrition concerns and support for taking the next steps toward modernization, commercialization, and market development.

-14. The proposed Project also directly responds to the Bank's twin goals - to eradicate extreme poverty and promote shared prosperity.
-The Project will target poor communities by focusing initially on selected areas where food insecurity is high and the potential to increase agriculture productivity is considerable.
-Citizen engagement and gender inclusion, which are at the core of the proposed design, will ensure that the benefits of the project contribute to shared prosperity in the target communities.
+14. The proposed Project also directly addresses the World Bank's twin goals of eradicating extreme poverty and promoting shared prosperity.
+The Project will target poor communities by focusing initially on selected areas where food insecurity is high and there is substantial potential to increase agricultural productivity.
+Citizen engagement and gender inclusion, which are at the core of the proposed design, will ensure that the benefits of the Project contribute to shared prosperity in the target communities.

-III.
+II.
 PROJECT DEVELOPMENT OBJECTIVES